-Reading and writing literacy for our young students is one of the most important and fundamental skills to master.
-Building an understanding of the difference between letters, words, and sentences is a complex process.
-It takes lots of exposure, lots of practice, and most of all, lots of opportunities to apply what they’ve learned in meaningful ways.
+Reading and writing literacy for our young students is one of the most important and foundational skills to build.
+One key part of that is learning how to write great sentences.
+Understanding the difference between letters, words, and sentences is a complex process that takes time.
+Our students need repeated exposure, consistent practice, and plenty of opportunities to apply what they’ve learned in meaningful ways to become confident, successful writers.

 As adults, we take sentence writing for granted, but it’s really quite complex!
 Students have to master all of these steps: